 Without Donor Restrictions - Net assets that are not subject to donor-imposed stipulations.
-Net assets without donor restrictions in the amount of \$224,327 were designated to operate as endowment funds to be used at the discretion of the Board.
+Net assets without donor restrictions in the amount of \$180,059 and \$224,327 at December 31, 2022 and 2021, respectively, were designated to operate as endowment funds to be used at the discretion of the Board.